h5p/h5p-guided-tour/README.md

   - The first step will get a exit and next button
   - The last step will get a back and finish button
   - The steps in between will a get back and next button
-* step.highlightElement is only relevant for H5P.GuidedTour.
+- step.highlightElement is only relevant for H5P.GuidedTour.
 If this value is true, it will highlight the element the step is attached to according to options.highlight (second parameter)

-The H5P.GuidedTour.start() function should be self-explanatory (it starts the guided tour)
+- step.noArrow is only relevant for H5P.GuidedTour.
+If this value is true, the arrow pointing to the element will not be visible.

+H5P.GuidedTour.start() starts the guided tour.
+It takes one optional boolean parameter (force).
+If this is true, the guide will be shown even if it has been shown before.

 ## H5P library dependencies